CarlHalstead/Jenkins-for-Unity-with-DigitalOcean/README.md

 #### NOTE: As far as I am aware, you will need a VNC client to be able to use the Unity Hub.
 I am not aware of any command line arguments being implemented!

 1. [Download the latest version of the Unity Hub](https://forum.unity.com/threads/unity-hub-v-1-0-0-is-now-available.555547/), either through the link provided or by running ``` wget https://public-cdn.cloud.unity3d.com/hub/prod/UnityHub.AppImage ``` from the terminal.
 (You may need to give it executable permissions.
 Either by right-clicking it through your VNC client and going to Properties -> Permissions -> 'Allow executing file as program' or by executing the following command ```sudo chmod +x FileNameHere.ExtensionHere```)
-2. When executable, run Unity Hub (The file you just downloaded) and sign in.
+2. When executable, run Unity Hub (Either by double-clicking the .AppImage or by running ``` ./UnityHub.AppImage ```) and sign in.
 This will give you a Unity license to use when building your projects.
 3. Go to /opt/ and create a folder called 'unity' with the following command ``` sudo mkdir -m 777 "unity" ```
 4. Return to the Unity Hub and go to the Settings cog in the top-right.
 Change the 'Unity Editors Folder' to /opt/unity and click save.
 ![Unity Hub editor location](https://i.imgur.com/w2aoavn.png)